Fit and healthy father diagnosed with stage 4 bowel cancer reveals first warning sign

 A month later, a scan showed more tumours in his liver, so he had another round of chemotherapy.
 This time it was a success and liver surgery was booked in for June 2022.

 But, just as things were looking up, a few weeks before the surgery, a scan revealed disease progression.
-Geoffrey was put back on chemotherapy with a different agent and the surgery was canceled.
+Geoffrey was put back on chemotherapy with a different agent and the surgery was cancelled.

 After just two cycles, blood work and a scan showed disease progression again, all while the side effects were getting unbearable for Geoffrey.